 Researchers suspected for a long time that there must be a nail heading tool somewhere on the James Fort site, given all the raw material the Jamestown Rediscovery archaeologists have found — more than 70 sections of nail rod and more than 98,000 hand-wrought nails!

 The nail header consists of a bar with a domed end perforated with a hole.
 The hole is larger on the underside than on top so the inserted nail won’t get stuck.
-While holding the end of the nail header over a hole in the anvil, the smith places the hot section of worked rod cut to the length of a nail into the hole and makes several hammer blows to flatten the head.
-The smith then turns the header over, and the cooling nail slips out.
+While holding the end of the nail header over a hole in the anvil, the blacksmith places the hot section of worked rod cut to the length of a nail into the hole and makes several hammer blows to flatten the head.
+The blacksmith then turns the header over, and the cooling nail slips out.